(Updated in 2021)

 - ground black pepper

 - Bring a large pot of water to a boil over high heat.
 Fill a large bowl with water and add the ice cubes.
 With a sharp knife, lightly score an “X” at the bottom of each peach.
 In 2 batches, put the peaches in the boiling water and cook for 40 seconds – 1 minute.
 Submerge the cooked peaches in the iced water for 1 minute.
 Pat dry and peel.
-Cut the peaches in quarters and remove the pits.
+If needed, use a vegetable peeler.
+Cut the peaches into large slices and remove the pits.
 Place the peaches in a large nonreactive bowl, and toss with lemon juice.
 Set aside.

 - In a medium nonreactive saucepan over medium-low heat, warm the oil.
 Add the onion and cook until tender, about 10 minutes, stirring occasionally.
 Add the garlic and cook for 1 minute.
 Add the peaches, sugar, vinegar and bourbon.
 Bring to a boil over high heat.
 Once boiling, reduce to medium heat and cook uncovered for about 20 – 25 minutes or until the peaches and onion are very soft.

 - Transfer 1/3 of the peach mixture to a blender and puree until smooth.
 Pour into a medium nonreactive saucepan.
 Repeat with the rest of the mixture.
 Add the Worcestershire sauce, tomato paste, ginger and chili powder.
 Bring to a boil over medium-high heat, reduce the heat to medium-low and cook for about 8 minutes, stirring often.
 Taste to adjust with salt and pepper.

 - If not using immediately, prepare 2 hot and clean one-pint jars and their lids.